2004 United States Senate elections: Connecticut

 Chris Dodd was one of the most powerful senators in congress.
 In the election cycle, Dodd raised over $7 million.
 His top five contributors were Bear Stearns, Citigroup, National Westminster Bank, Lehman Brothers, and Goldman Sachs.

 Republican nominee, Jack Orchulli, ran as fiscal conservative and social moderate.
 He broke ranks with his party on gay marriage and abortion.
 That put him on the same side as most voters in the blue state of Connecticut.
 He often talked about a "broken education system."
-He argued that Dodd hasn't done anything in his 30 years in congress to fix such issues as traffic problems in Fairfield County.
+He argued that Dodd has not done anything in his 30 years in congress to fix such issues as traffic problems in Fairfield County.

 Orchulli launched a statewide TV ad campaign in September, as he spent over $1.1 million and pledged to spend "whatever it takes" if polls show he is gaining ground on Dodd.